 (The events of this chapter take place either concurrently with Seven Days, or after.
-You will probably be able to tell which is which.
+You’ll probably be able to tell which is which.
 This chapter is a lot shorter, a lot less bonkers, and yes, I am aware I have other Sims.)

 Xiyuan had no trouble whatsoever acclimating to his new life.